english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 I am consciously redirecting my life in multiple paths to find truth and be at peace.

-Do I enjoy this phase?.
+Do I enjoy this phase?
 No, not really.
 But I am curious to figure out, what my life could be.

-Would I find it?.
+Would I find it?
 Maybe, or maybe not.
 That's what life is.
 An exploration.

-> Every time I thought I was being rejected from something good, I was actually being redirected to something better
+> Every time I thought I was being rejected from something good, I was being redirected to something better

 What's your "something better"?